biroltopuz/biroltopuz/README.md

 ### Hi there 👋
 My name is Birol Topuz.
+I am working on the DBHSOFT SGO Matrix (Esgo, Voyage, Northstar) project.
+This project has been brought to Turkey's leading companies with the technology of "Sales in Online and Offline Architecture".
+As a core team member, I am proud to have completed 15 Years.

 - 🔭 I’m currently working on SGO Matrix (Esgo, Voyage, NorthStar) Project.
 - 🌱 I’m currently learning Python.